 February 8th, 2013

-Trying out the Nexus 7 tablet this week and thought I would share my first impressions.
-This is Google’s answer to Amazon’s Kindle Fire HD, a product not intended to complete directly with the iPad, but rather fill a niche in the content delivery category of portable computing.
+Trying out the Nexus 7 tablet this week and thought I would share first impressions.
+This is Google’s answer to Amazon’s Kindle Fire HD, a product not intended to complete directly with the iPad, but rather fill a niche in the content delivery category.
 So far, I’ve been really happy with it.
 For those unfamiliar with this diminutive tablet, it’s manufactured by ASUS and retails for $200 through various outlets (I bought directly from Google).
 Mine also came with a $25.00 credit for the Google Play — which is the online space Google uses to sell media like books, music, and movies.
 I really like the fact this tablet arrived pre-installed with all my Google account information.
 Basically, all I had to do was turn it on and enter my Google password.
-One of the things that really attracted me to this tablet over the Kindle Fire HP is the fact it runs an unaltered version of Android.
+One of the things that really attracted me to this tablet over the Kindle Fire HD is the fact it runs an unaltered version of Android.
 The Amazon tablet is built on Android, but it has a custom operating system that sits on top and doesn’t allow the user to run standard Android apps.
 No worries about that with the Nexus 7.
 I also like the design and construction.
 The iPad has a smooth metal back, which I’m not crazy about.
 The Nexus 7 has a textured rubber back, which I think makes the tablet easier to hold.
-The screen is not quite as nice as the iPod, but it’s IPS, so viewing from an angle works fine.
+The screen is not quite as nice as the iPad, but it’s IPS, so viewing from an angle works fine.
 Here’s my quick list of pros and cons for the Nexus 7:

 1. Solid construction

 3. Good integration with Google apps